qiine/qiine-nvim-conf/README.md

 - with Easy toggling of booleans: `true/false`, `yes/no`, `on/off`
 - and Capitalization flipping
 - Auto-pairing via **nvim-autopairs**
-- Built-in Whitespace trimming on save (+custom command)
+- Built-in whitespaces trimming on save (+custom command)
 - Completion via **blink.cmp**, with extensive config including cmdline completion
 - Built-in auto save with a timer every 7min